fort-lexington/ImageLibrarian/README.md

 The strategy to get the date is to:

-1. Get the date taken from EXIF data embedded in JPG format (DateTimeOriginal)
+1. Extract EXIF data embedded in JPG format (DateTimeOriginal)
-2. Look for file names that start with a date stamp matching `YYYYMMDD`
+2. Match file names that start with a date stamp  `YYYYMMDD_`
-3. Use the file created date
+3. Use the system file created date

 Run by configuring `images.json` and typing the following from the script directory: